 President: Michaela Epstein (Maths Pathway)

 Michaela brings to MAV Council experience from a wide range of education sectors, with this uniquely positioning her to understand the diverse needs and perspectives of those involved in maths education.
-She is an advocate of the important role that MAV has in maths education, and in 2016-17 has served on the Council to support the work being done by the organisation across the community.
+She is an advocate of the important role that MAV has in maths education, and since 2016 has served on the Council to support the work being done by the organisation across the community.

 Michaela has taught maths and coached teachers in schools in rural Victoria and in Melbourne, where she initiated and led programs aimed at supporting and extending students in maths.
 Michaela has also worked in the not-for-profit sector in Aboriginal and Torres Strait Islander education, and held leadership positions on councils with Scouts Australia.

 Currently, Michaela is the Head of Learning with a Victorian-founded social enterprise, Maths Pathway, where she oversees the development of course curriculum and assessment, and designs teacher professional development programs.
 She has also recently completed research at The University of Melbourne on the Victorian Curriculum: Mathematics.

 Michaela believes that good maths education is vital, with MAV having a critical role to play.